DavidPynes/about-me/README.md

 That company became Gooey Audio.

-If you're curious what I'm building—or just want to follow along for the memes—you can find me on Facebook: facebook.com/profile.php?id=61573645959980
+If you're curious about my crazy life—or just want to follow along for the memes—you can find me on Facebook:

+facebook.com/profile.php?id=61573645959980